Joselyne123/blog/README.md

 # How it works
 A user needs to sign up

-A user the needs to sign in order to see posts,create posts,comment posts and delete posts
+A user the needs to sign in order to see posts,create posts,comment posts and delete posts.

 # Technologies Used
 This project uses major technologies which are :